Crate Architecture

 The extension surface is split across Core Types, Routing Engines, and Pathway Routing.

 For first-party pathway specifically, Telltale stays an internal implementation substrate.
 Shared crates remain runtime-free.
-The future router may drive pathway through shared planning, tick, maintenance, and checkpoint orchestration, but it must not depend on pathway-private choreography payloads, protocol session keys, or guest-runtime internals.
+Router integration drives pathway through shared planning, tick, maintenance, and checkpoint orchestration.
+It must not depend on pathway-private choreography payloads, protocol session keys, or guest-runtime internals.